radical-cybertools/radical.repex.at/docs/source/pages/multidimexamples.rst

 For the example we will use Alanine Dipeptide (Ace-Ala-Nme) system.
 To run this example locally you must have Amber installed on your system.
 If you don't have Amber installed please download it from: ``http://ambermd.org/antechamber/download.html`` and install it using instructions at: ``http://ambermd.org/``

-This guide assumes that you have already run example in getting-started section and are currently in ``amber_inputs`` directory, if not please cd into this directory from repex root directory:
+This guide assumes that you have already run example in getting-started section and are currently in ``amber`` directory, if not please cd into this directory from repex root directory:

-.. parsed-literal:: cd examples/amber_inputs
+.. parsed-literal:: cd examples/amber

 Amongst other things in this directory are present: